suchkow/suchkow.github.io/index.md

 Please get in touch with the [contact page](/contact).

-Big thanks to Derek Kedziora, who suffered (for me, it is only about that feeling) with creating beautiful css-style and developing comprehensible skeleton.
+Big thanks to Derek Kedziora, who created beautiful css-style and developed comprehensible skeleton.

 <!-- Add you Mastodon handle here if you want to verify it